 - a.
 History of Violence in U.S.

 - b.
-History of Sexuality in the United States
+Religion and Politics in the United States

 - c.
-The History and Literature of Baseball
+The US and the Cold War

 - d.
-Religion and Politics in the United States
+The History and Literature of Baseball

 - e.
-The US and the Cold War
+History of Sexuality in the United States

 HIST 514 Political Violence and Terrorism in German History, Film, and Visual Media (Units: 3)